devKirkCartano/shop_minimalist/README.md

-# shop-minimalist
+# shop_minimalist
 The repository is used for school project purposes and this website uses a template from bootstrap.
+It contains the dynamic website version of shop-minimalist hosted on my Github Pages.